Hogan - Electrochemistry, photochemistry, chemical sensing and biosensing

 We have demonstrated that selective electrochemiluminescence (ECL) of several Ruthenium and Iridium complexes simultaneously in solution can be controlled by the applied electrode potential.
 These luminescent redox systems create a range of exciting new possibilities for multiplex ECL detection and colour tunable light-emitting devices.

-Synthesis and sensing applications of highly luminescent complexes of Ruthenium, Iridium and Platinum
+Synthesis and sensing application of highly luminescent complexes of Ruthenium, Iridium and Platinum, and organic compounds

 The detection of biologically and environmentally relevant molecules, at ultralow concentration demands the development of new luminophores and electrochemiluminophores with intense emission in a variety of colours.
 Cyclometallated Ir(III) complexes such as Ir(ppy)3 and Ir(ppy)2(L)+, where ppy = 2-phenylpyridine and L is an auxiliary ligand such as a derivative of triazole, bipyridine or phenanthroline, display an intriguing combination of luminescent and electrochemical properties.
 The electrochemiluminescence (ECL) of these compounds, where the excited state is formed by applying a suitable voltage, can be quite exceptional.